nikhil-pandey/switchboard/README.md

 ### Tip: MCP Inception
 - Yes, you can run Switchboard inside Switchboard.
 It’s like a turducken of agents — a dream within a dream, but with filters.
-- Create a Codex agent that embeds Switchboard and scopes it with `AGENTS_FILTER`:
+- Create a Switchboard TOML (Codex‑like) agent that embeds Switchboard and scopes it with `AGENTS_FILTER`:

 ```toml
 # ./.agents/switchboard-scoped.toml